Scottish-Tech-Army/Volunteer-app/README.md

 So instead we store a cached copy of projects data, in the format we use it in our API, in our own database (currently AirTable) so that we can deliver a fast response when someone calls our API.
 There are projects scripts that can be run as a cron job to regularly update our database from the Jira API.

+The projects cron jobs also grab video thumbnail images from Vimeo and save them in AirTable, and updates AirTable with Vimeo video file URLs which expire after an hour and Vimeo/YouTube/other video webpage URLs.

 #### Events

 There is also a cron job for events that have videos (these are usually past events - the videos are event recordings).